majidv7/nginx-reverse-proxy/README.md

 ```bash
 sudo nginx -t
 ```
-if you saw a successful test then type this.
+if you saw a successful test then:

 # to restart the proxy server!
 ```bash